bstadie/Stat_415_Spring_2023/homework-1/README.md

-# Credit Card Fraud Detection: Homework 1
+# Homework 1: Credit Card Fraud Data Wrangling and EDA

-This repository contains materials and instructions for Homework 1, in which you will be working with a dataset of credit card transactions to develop insights into the predictors of credit card fraud and build a predictive model to classify whether a transaction is fraudulent or not.
+This repository contains materials and instructions for Homework 1, in which you will be working with a dataset of credit card transactions to perform data wrangling and exploratory data analysis.

+The primary goal of the assignment is to gain insights into the predictors of credit card fraud, which is an important problem in the financial industry.
+While this assignment focuses on data preparation and analysis, it's worth noting that the insights gained from this work can be used to build predictive models in a real-world setting.

 ## Dataset

-The dataset `CreditCardFraud.csv` contains information on credit card transactions made by customers of a financial institution.
-For a detailed description of the variables included in the dataset, please refer to the [Dataset Description](#dataset-description) section below.
+To access the dataset for this assignment, go to **Files > Homework Data** on the Canvas course page.
+The dataset simulates credit card transaction info resembling that of a financial institution's customers.
+Check out the [Dataset Description](#dataset-description) section below for more details on the variables in the dataset.

+Please note that while the dataset looks similar to real transaction data, all its contents are entirely fictional.
+No identities of people, places, or things were affected while creating this dataset.

 ## Analysis Instructions